MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/dns-processes-interactions.md

 The conditions under which DHCP clients send the FQDN option and the actions taken by DHCP servers depend on the operating system that the client and server are running and how the client and server are configured.

-The client requests a dynamic update depending on whether it is running Windows Server 2008 or earlier.
+The client requests a dynamic update depending on whether it's running Windows Server 2008 or earlier.
 It also depends on the client configuration.
 Clients can take any of the following actions:

 - By default, the Windows Server 2008 DHCP Client service sends the FQDN option with the Flags field set to 0 to request that the client update the A RR, and the DHCP Server service updates the PTR RR.
 After the client sends the FQDN option, it waits for a response from the DHCP server.
 Unless the DHCP server sets the Flags field to 3, the DNS client then initiates an update for the A RR.
-If the DHCP server does not support or is not configured to perform registration of the DNS record, then no FQDN is included in the DHCP server’s response and the DNS client attempts registration of the A and PTR RRs.
+If the DHCP server doesn't support or is not configured to perform registration of the DNS record, then no FQDN is included in the DHCP server’s response and the DNS client attempts registration of the A and PTR RRs.
-- If the DHCP client is running a Windows operating system earlier than Windows 2000, or if the client is Windows 2000 and it is configured not to register DNS resource records, then the client does not send the FQDN option.
-In this case, the client does not update either record.
+- If the DHCP client is running a Windows operating system earlier than Windows 2000, or if the client is Windows 2000 and it's configured not to register DNS resource records, then the client doesn't send the FQDN option.
+In this case, the client doesn't update either record.

 Depending on what the DHCP client requests, the DHCP server can take different actions.
-If the DHCP client sends a DHCPREQUEST message without the FQDN option, behavior depends on the type of DHCP server and how it is configured.
-The DHCP server can update both records if it is configured to update records on behalf of DHCP clients that do not support the FQDN option.
+If the DHCP client sends a DHCPREQUEST message without the FQDN option, behavior depends on the type of DHCP server and how it's configured.
+The DHCP server can update both records if it's configured to update records on behalf of DHCP clients that do not support the FQDN option.

-In the following cases, the DHCP server does not perform any action:
+In the following cases, the DHCP server doesn't perform any action:

-- The DHCP server (for example, a server running Windows NT 4.0) does not support dynamic update.
+- The DHCP server (for example, a server running Windows NT 4.0) doesn't support dynamic update.
 - The DHCP server is running Windows Server 2008 and is configured not to do dynamic updates for clients that do not support the FQDN option.
 - The DHCP server is running Windows Server 2008 and is configured not to register DNS resource records.

-If the Windows network–based DHCP client requests that the server updates the PTR RR but not the A RR, behavior depends on the type of DHCP server and how it is configured.
+If the Windows network–based DHCP client requests that the server updates the PTR RR but not the A RR, behavior depends on the type of DHCP server and how it's configured.
 The server can perform any of the following actions:

-- If the DHCP server is running Windows Server 2008 and is configured not to perform dynamic updates, its response does not contain the FQDN option and does not update either RR.
+- If the DHCP server is running Windows Server 2008 and is configured not to perform dynamic updates, its response doesn't contain the FQDN option and doesn't update either RR.
 In this case, the DNS client attempts to update both the A and PTR RRs, if it capable.
 - If the DHCP server is running Windows Server 2008 and is configured to update according to the request of the DHCP client, the server attempts to update the PTR RR.
 The DHCP server DHCPACK message to the DHCP client contains the FQDN option with the Flags field set to 0, confirming that the DHCP server updates the PTR record.
-The DNS client then attempts to update the A RR, if it is capable.
+The DNS client then attempts to update the A RR, if it's capable.

 If the DHCP server is running Windows Server and is configured to always update A and PTR both records, the DHCP server attempts to update both RRs.
 The DHCP server DHCPACK message to the DHCP client contains the FQDN option with the Flags field set to 3, notifying the DHCP client that the DHCP server updates A and PTR records.
-In this case, the DNS client does not attempt to update either RR.
+In this case, the DNS client doesn't attempt to update either RR.

 ### Dynamic update process for statically configured and remote access clients

 Statically configured clients and remote access clients do not rely on the DHCP server for DNS registration.
 Statically configured clients dynamically update their A and PTR RRs every time they start and then every 24 hours in case the records become corrupted or need to be refreshed in the DNS database.

 Remote access clients can dynamically update A and PTR RRs when a dial-up connection is made.
 They can also attempt to withdraw, or deregister, the A and PTR RRs when the user closes down the connection explicitly.
 Computers running Windows Server with a remote access network connection attempt the dynamic registration of the A and PTR records corresponding to the IP address of this connection.
-By default, the DNS Client service on Windows XP does not attempt dynamic update over a remote access or VPN connection.
+By default, the DNS Client service on Windows XP doesn't attempt dynamic update over a remote access or VPN connection.
 To modify this configuration, you can modify the advanced TCP/IP settings of the particular network connection or modify the registry.

-In all operating systems, if a remote access client does not receive a successful response from the attempt to deregister a DNS resource record, or if for any other reason fails to deregister a resource record within four seconds, the DNS client closes the connection.
+In all operating systems, if a remote access client doesn't receive a successful response from the attempt to deregister a DNS resource record, or if for any other reason fails to deregister a resource record within four seconds, the DNS client closes the connection.
 In such cases, the DNS database might contain a stale record.

 If the remote access client fails to deregister a DNS resource record, it adds a message to the event log, which you can view by using Event Viewer.
 The remote access client never deletes stale records, but the remote access server attempts to deregister the PTR RR when the client is disconnected.

 By default, Windows Server DNS Client service dial-up networking clients do not attempt to update A and PTR records automatically.
-Due to the nature of their business, it is common that ISPs do not enable dynamic updating of DNS information by their customers.
-If you use an ISP that does not support dynamic update, configure the connection properties to prevent the computer from performing dynamic updates.
+Due to the nature of their business, it's common that ISPs do not enable dynamic updating of DNS information by their customers.
+If you use an ISP that doesn't support dynamic update, configure the connection properties to prevent the computer from performing dynamic updates.

 ### Dynamic update process for multihomed clients